t-affeldt/climate_api/ROADMAP.md

 # TODO

-## Required for Beta
-- Write helpful README

 ## Planned for first release
 - Improve value structures of particle effects
 - Find good values for weather conditions
 - Write documentation on how to add weathers and effects
-- Ability to register global influences that are the same for any position

 ## Nice to have
 - Assign meta data (like "downfall", "wind", etc.) to weather presets